ikennarichard/ping-coming-soon-page/README.md

  .icons span:hover .icons_ {
     filter: brightness(0) invert(1);
     cursor: pointer;
  }
 ```

 ### Continued development

 This project helped to understand the importance of regex, ive intentionally avoided it, havent really take it serious.
-Regex is extrememly powerful and help minimze a lot of stress.
+Regex is extremely powerful and help minimze a lot of stress.

 ### Useful resources